ashuna-dev/Gsoc-evaluation-task/README.md

 ### **Integrate CodeCarbon into Your Code**
 Add the following snippet to your training script **before model training starts**:

+# The Repo already has these commands set up.
+If you are using Resnet18 or EfficientNet.
+Move to step 2

 ```python
 from codecarbon import EmissionsTracker
 import time